danpeczek/france-accidents/README.md

 This repository is my first project done for the Udacity Data Scientist Nanodegree program.
 I'm going to apply the CRISP-DM process to analyze car accidents in France from 2005-2016.
 I've chosen this topic as I believe that data and data science can help people to prevent tragedies of any kind and this is only one of the subjects where we can contribute.

+For this project I was interested to answer the following questions based on the accidents dataset:

+1. When during the day is the highest number of accidents?
+2. Which intersection has the highest number of accidents?
+3. Does safety equipment really help us to survive the accident?

+## File Descriptions <a name="files"></a>

+There are 3 notebooks available here to showcase work related to the above questions.
+Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+Markdown cells were used to assist in walking through the thought process for individual steps.

+## Results<a name="results"></a>

+The main findings of the code can be found at the post available [here](insert link when post will be published).

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>

 The data for the analysis is here by courtesy of Ahmed Lahlou Mimi, who published it on Kaggle: https://www.kaggle.com/ahmedlahlou/accidents-in-france-from-2005-to-2016.
 Under that link, you can find more information about that data itself.